ondat/documentation/docs/install/declarative-install.md

 #### Step 4 - Customising & Installing Ondat's Operator Helm Chart

-* There are two ways to conduct an installation with Helm, **declaratively** by using custom `values.yaml` and (recommended method) or **interactively** by using the `--set` flags to overwrite specific values for the deployment.
+* There are two ways to conduct an installation with Helm, **declaratively** by creating a custom `values.yaml` and (recommended method) or **interactively** by using the `--set` flags to overwrite specific values for the deployment.

 > 💡 **Advanced Users** - For users who are looking to make further customisations to the Helm chart through additional configurable parameters or manually create your own `StorageOSCluster` custom resource manifest, review the Ondat Operator [README.md](https://github.com/ondat/charts/blob/main/charts/ondat-operator/README.md) document, [Cluster Operator Configuration](/docs/reference/cluster-operator/configuration) and  [Cluster Operator Examples](/docs/reference/cluster-operator/examples) reference pages for more information.

 ##### Declarative (Recommended)

-1. Make a copy of the [`values.yaml`](https://github.com/ondat/charts/blob/main/charts/ondat-operator/values.yaml) configuration file and ensure that the following configurable parameters have been populated before beginning the installation.
+1. Make a copy of the [`values.yaml`](https://github.com/ondat/charts/blob/main/charts/ondat-operator/values.yaml) configuration file, rename it to `custom-values.yaml`, then ensure that the following configurable parameters have been populated before beginning the installation.
     * [`cluster.admin.password`](https://github.com/ondat/charts/blob/main/charts/ondat-operator/values.yaml#L60-L62)

     ```yaml